-On the following pages, we present the Audit Committee (the 'Committee') Report for 2015, setting out the Committee's structure and composition, principal duties and key activities during the year.
+We present the Audit Committee (the 'Committee') Report for 2015, setting out the Committee's structure and composition, principal duties and key activities during the year.
 The Committee has reviewed the Company's financial reporting, the independence and effectiveness of the independent auditor (the 'auditor') and the internal control and risk management systems of service providers.